smitha1672/gitbook_technical_skill/content/linux_shell_script/linux_sh.md

 ```bash
 unzip -tq \*.zip
 ```
-To test all zipfiles in **the current directory**, printing only the summaries:
+To test all zipfiles in **the current directory**, printing only the summaries

-To do a singly quiet listing:
+To do a singly quiet listing
 ```bash
 unzip -l file.zip #To do a singly quiet listing
 unzip -ql file.zip #To do a doubly quiet listing